AUSTRALIAN MOTOCROSS HISTORY

 This webpage has been established to preserve the history of Australian Motocross.

 It’s aim is to honour and recognise past champions, placegetters and all riders who competed in the Australian Motocross Championships.

 Many riders dedicated their lives to the sport over the years, travelling thousands of kilometers – striving for success and the right to be crowned the Nation’s (or State’s) Number One rider.

 The Australian Motocross History webpage features the All Time Greats and includes results dating back to the first official Australian Championships in 1953.

-There may be some gaps in earlier championship results (particularly with the Western Australian History), so let’s strive to up-date this information together.
+We now have a complete list of all the winners, but there are still some gaps in the placings (particularly with the Western Australian History), so let’s strive to up-date this information together.

 You’re also invited to contribute content to this site for current and past riders and motocross enthusiasts to enjoy.

 Send in your photos, videos or results via email to: firstname.lastname@example.org

 Click above to contribute results, content or report any errors to the Australian Motocross History website, or email: